 Listing 5-11.
-Using a Function as an Arguments to Another Function in the main.ts File
+Using a Function as an Argument to Another Function in the main.ts File in the src Folder

 '''

 let myFunc = function (nameFunction) {

 return ("Hello " + nameFunction() + ".");

 };

 console.log(myFunc(function () {

 return "Adam";

 }));

 '''

 The myFunc function defines a parameter called nameFunction that it invokes to get the value to insert into the string that it returns.
 I pass a function that returns Adam as the argument to myFunc, which produces the following output: